House Minority Leader McCarthy claims Reps.-elect Greene, Boebert ‘denounced’ QAnon; Greene has not

 “QAnon is a lot of things to different people,” she told a local Fox affiliate in Denver.
 “I was very vague in what I said before.
 I’m not into conspiracies.
 I’m into freedom and the Constitution of the United States of America.”

-Boebert, who owns a gun-themed restaurant in Rifle, Colo., defeated five-term Republican Rep. Scott R. Tipton in Colorado’s primary over the summer.
+Boebert, who owns a gun-themed restaurant in Rifle, Colo., defeated five-term Republican congressman Scott R. Tipton in Colorado’s primary over the summer.
 On Nov.
-3, she won the rural, conservative 3rd Congressional District, defeating Democrat Diane Mitsch Bush, a former state legislator.
+3, she won the rural, conservative 3rd District, defeating Democrat Diane Mitsch Bush, a former state legislator.

-A spokesman for McCarthy didn’t immediately respond to a request for comment.
+A spokesman for McCarthy did not immediately respond to a request for comment.

 Andrea Salcedo contributed to this report.